ishandandekar/Looking-Fruit/README.md

 ## Contribution

 I appreciate reviews and criticism.
-If you find any errors (even a typo!) and/or want to improve something in the repository, and/or want to help document the project, feel free to create a pull request! :smile:
+If you find any errors (even a typo!) and/or want to improve something in the repository, and/or want to help document the project, feel free to create a pull request! :smile:.

 #### TODO: